 - A used car can only be imported in case the Non-Resident Indian is planning to transfer residence to India.

 - There is no limit for CC of the used car in case the old and used car has been in the possession of the NRI for more than a year.

 Keeping these points in mind while importing used cars to India would save both time and hassles for the NRI.

 Customs Duty Rates For Importing Car To India

 All imported vehicles, including the used imported cars which the Non-Resident Indian carries back while shifting base to India, needs to pay a customs duty in either foreign exchange or from their Indian bank accounts such as NRE or FCNR accounts.

 While importing a car, especially a new car, the customs duty incidence totals to around 181%.
-However, for a used imported car, the customs duty is calculated on a depreciated price based on the age of the vehicle in consideration.
+However, for a used imported car, the customs duty is calculated on a depreciated price based on the age of the vehicle into consideration.

-An NRI might not take advantage of using the discounted price at the time of purchase of the vehicle while calculation of customs duty.
+An NRI might not take advantage of using the discounted price at the time of purchase of the vehicle while the calculation of customs duty.
 The value of the car is determined by the sales invoice of the car.